Reservation station

 Implicitly register renaming solves WAR and WAW hazards.
-Since this is a fully associative structure, it has a very high cost in comparators (need to compare all results returned from processing units with all stored addresses).
+Since this is a fully associative structure, it has a very high cost in comparators (need to compare all results returned from processing units with all stored addresses): a cost that increases dramatically for Multi-Issue.

 In Tomasulo's algorithm, instructions are issued in sequence to Reservation Stations which buffer the instruction as well as the operands of the instruction.
 If the operand is not available, the Reservation Station listens on a Common Data Bus for the operand to become available.
 When the operand becomes available, the Reservation Station buffers it, and the execution of the instruction can begin.

 Functional Units (such as an adder or a multiplier), each have their own corresponding Reservation Stations.
 The output of the Functional Unit connects to the Common Data Bus, where Reservation Stations are listening for the operands they need.